johann-gambol/basic_flutter_pdf_viewer/README.md

 # PDF viewer for flutter

-Android and iOS working pdf viewer!
+Pdf viewer for Android and iOS!

-This is a extended Version of the flutter_full_pdf_viewer by Alban Veliu:
+This is an extended Version of the flutter_full_pdf_viewer by Alban Veliu:

 https://pub.dev/packages/flutter_full_pdf_viewer